inverse/termin/README.md

 ### Configuration

-Configure an `config.yml` file based on the `config.yml.example` file located in the root of the repostiory.
+Configure an `config.yml` file based on the `example.config.yml` file located in the root of the repository.

 #### Notifications